UPBGE/upbge/doc/python_api/rst/bge.logic.rst

    :arg maxphysics: The new maximum number of physics timestep per render frame.
 Valid values: 1..5.
    :type maxphysics: integer

+.. function:: getUseFixedPhysicsTimestep()

+   Gets whether fixed physics timestep mode is enabled.

+   :return: True if using fixed physics timestep, False for variable timestep
+   :rtype: bool

+.. function:: setUseFixedPhysicsTimestep(useFixed)

+   Sets whether to use fixed physics timestep mode.

+   In fixed mode, physics runs at a constant rate (physics tick rate) independent of framerate.
+   In variable mode (default), physics is coupled to the framerate.

+   :arg useFixed: True to enable fixed physics mode, False for variable mode
+   :type useFixed: bool

+.. function:: getPhysicsTickRate()

+   Gets the physics simulation rate for fixed timestep mode.

+   :return: The physics tick rate in Hz (only used in fixed physics mode)
+   :rtype: integer

+.. function:: setPhysicsTickRate(tickRate)

+   Sets the physics simulation rate for fixed timestep mode.

+   This determines how many times per second physics is updated when using fixed physics mode.

+   :arg tickRate: The new physics tick rate in Hz.
+Typical values: 30-240
+   :type tickRate: integer

+.. function:: getUseFixedFPSCap()

+   Gets whether render FPS capping is enabled in fixed physics mode.

+   :return: True if FPS cap is enabled
+   :rtype: bool

+.. function:: setUseFixedFPSCap(useFixed)

+   Sets whether to cap rendering FPS in fixed physics mode.

+   When enabled, limits the rendering rate to the fixed render cap rate.

+   :arg useFixed: True to enable FPS cap, False to disable
+   :type useFixed: bool

+.. function:: getFixedRenderCapRate()

+   Gets the render FPS cap rate for fixed physics mode.

+   :return: The render cap rate in Hz (only used when FPS cap is enabled)
+   :rtype: integer

+.. function:: setFixedRenderCapRate(rate)

+   Sets the render FPS cap rate for fixed physics mode.

+   :arg rate: The new render cap rate in Hz
+   :type rate: integer

 .. function:: getLogicTicRate()

    Gets the logic update frequency.